GenomicsAotearoa/Introduction-to-R/docs/06-data-visualization.md

 !!! question "Challenge"

-    Use what you just learned to create a scatter plot of PHRED scaled quality (`QUAL`) over position (`POS`) with the samples showing in different colors.
+    Use what you just learned to create a scatter plot of PHRED scaled quality (`QUAL`) over position (`POS`) with the points colored and faceted based on samples.
 Make sure to give your plot relevant axis labels.

     ??? success "Solution"